Some of Your Questions

 Asphalt is faster and less expensive to construct than other pavement alternatives.
 Additionally, from a maintenance perspective, asphalt maintenance is easier and less expensive than alternative options.
 Equally important is the fact that asphalt is flexible and thereby creates a smoother ride for vehicles, reducing wear and tear on tires.

-There are numerous things that can cause a pavement system to fail including poor initial construction, improper drainage, usage patterns, inadequate thickness of the asphalt concrete and/or lack of proper maintenance.
-With all that in mind, water is the main enemy of asphalt and any penetration through the asphalt and into the sub soil will result in the deterioration of the pavement.
+There are numerous things that can cause a pavement system to fail, including poor initial construction, improper drainage, usage patterns, the inadequate thickness of the asphalt concrete, and/or lack of proper maintenance.
+With all that in mind, water is the main enemy of asphalt, and any penetration through the asphalt and into the subsoil will result in the deterioration of the pavement.

-Applying sealcoat is essential in the maintenance of your asphalt.
+Applying a seal coat is essential in the maintenance of your asphalt.
 One benefit is that it provides a wearing surface on top of the asphalt concrete, helping with the preservation of the asphalt pavement below.
-Sealcoat essentially replenishes the fine aggregate and oil that has been removed from the surface due to traffic and water runoff.
+Seal coat essentially replenishes the fine aggregate and oil that has been removed from the surface due to traffic and water runoff.
 The seal also prevents moisture from penetrating the surface of the asphalt and beginning the process of deterioration.
-From an aesthetic stance, sealcoat will also revive the asphalt and return the black color that we generally associate with asphalt.
+From an aesthetic stance, a seal coat will also revive the asphalt and return the black color that we generally associate with asphalt.

-A proper maintenance schedule is very important in order to protect your asphalt pavement and maximize the lifespan.
-Industry standards suggest crack filling and sealcoating every 1–3 years, more in depth repairs every 4–6 years and removal and replacement every 20–25 years depending on traffic, weather, soil conditions and many other factors.
+A proper maintenance schedule is very important in order to protect your asphalt pavement and maximize its lifespan.
+Industry standards suggest crack filling and seal coating every 1–3 years, more in-depth repairs every 4–6 years, and removal and replacement every 20–25 years, depending on traffic, weather, soil conditions, and many other factors.

-Depending on weather conditions, and assuming that the sealcoat was applied on a dry and relatively sunny day (above 65 degrees), sealcoat will support traffic within 24 hours.
+Depending on weather conditions, and assuming that the seal coat was applied on a dry and relatively sunny day (above 65 degrees), the seal coat will support traffic within 24 hours.

-In order for asphalt to properly cure, a newly paved asphalt section should be allowed a minimum of 3 months and up to a year before any seal is introduced.
-The oils within the new asphalt will need time to cure and if sealcoat is applied, it will prevent this process and result in a softer pavement system which will in turn be more susceptible to failure.
+In order for asphalt to properly cure, a newly-paved asphalt section should be allowed a minimum of 3 months and up to a year before any seal is introduced.
+The oils within the new asphalt will need time to cure and if a seal coat is applied, it will prevent this process and result in a softer pavement system which will, in turn, be more susceptible to failure.
 In cases of an asphalt overlay, where the asphalt section is generally thinner, it is recommended to wait a minimum of 1 month for asphalt to cure.